PapaTutuWawa/custom-xeps/xep-xxxx-file-upload-notification.md

 as specified by [File metadata element](https://xmpp.org/extensions/xep-0446.html).
 The metadata should include only the bare minimum, i.e. the mime type and filename.
 Additionally, a thumbnail can be sent with the notification in order to allow clients to already show a preview.
-The `<thumbnail />` element is specified by [Thumbnails](https://github.com/PapaTutuWawa/custom-xeps/blob/master/xep-xxxx-thumbnails.md).
+The `<file-thumbnail />` element is specified by [File Thumbnails](https://github.com/PapaTutuWawa/custom-xeps/blob/master/xep-xxxx-file-thumbnails.md).

 Note that [Unique and Stable Origin IDs](https://xmpp.org/extensions/xep-0359.html) must be used when the message is sent to a groupchat.